 More Algebra Word Problems

-Videos, worksheets, solutions, and activities to help Algebra students learn how to solve word problems that involve investment.
+Videos, worksheets, solutions, and activities to help Algebra students learn how to solve word problems that involve investments.

 Find the interest rate based on the investment formula